LoganJFisher/TeXSend/README.md

 > [!WARNING]
 > This does not currently support Gmail split views.<br>
-> Anything typed in draft mode while TeX compiling is on will be lost upon toggling compile off!
+> Anything typed in draft mode while TeX compiling is turned on WILL DISAPPEAR!
+You can toggle compile, but only type when it is off!

 ---